Emotional activities for preschoolers to promote healthy self-regulation strategies and skills for coping with big feelings and fostering resilience.

 Make your own or buy one which can be reused.
 This helps your child to show you how they feel if/when they’re struggling for the words.
 You could also talk about how their friends have been feeling at school that day to promote empathy.

-I hope these social-emotional activities for preschoolers will help you to support your child with their emotional development; do you have any suggestions I’ve not made here?
+I hope these social-emotional activities for preschoolers and young children will help you to support your child with their emotional development; do you have any suggestions I’ve not made here?